PHPirates/django-template/readme.md

 * `ALTER ROLE mysite SET default_transaction_isolation TO 'read committed';`
 * Now check if the timezone in `settings/base.py` is correct, if not you can modify it to for example `Europe/Amsterdam`.
 Then `ALTER ROLE mysite SET timezone TO 'Europe/Amsterdam';`
 * `GRANT ALL PRIVILEGES ON DATABASE mysite_db TO mysite;`
+* If you want to use tests which use the database (recommended, see https://docs.djangoproject.com/en/2.2/topics/testing/overview/) you also need to run `ALTER USER mysite CREATEDB;`
 * `\q` to exit
 * Update the production database settings in `mysite/settings/production.py`
 * Generate a new secret key to enter in the same file.
 For example using PyCharm's Python console with